Got something to say? Want to respond to a letter? Don't forget to mention the title of the article

 On the basis of this poorly researched, naïve decision and the unacceptable behaviour and offensive comments shown by many of those who attended the meeting last Wednesday evening and, prior to that, on social media, I feel I no longer wish to give my time, which has amounted to about one day in some weeks over the past five years, to Reepham Town Council.

-Paul Mitchell, Reepham
+Paul Mitchell, Stony Lane, Reepham

 Leisure centre memories